obilaniu/Benzina/doc/source/examples/imagenet_example.rst

 random crop resized to 224 x 224 and a random horizontal flip will be applied to the images prior feeding them to the model.
-In Benzina, this is done by defining the size of the output tensor with the dataloader's ``shape`` argument then use Benzina's similarity transform.
-In the case of the validation dataloader, a scale of 224 / 256 is specified to the similarity transform which is equivalent to apply a center crop of scale 224 / 256 then resize the cropped section to 224 x 224.
-An other maybe more intuitive way to describe this transformation is to see it as a resize to 256 x 256 then a center crop of 224 x 224.
+In Benzina, this is done by defining the size of the output tensor with the dataloader's ``shape`` argument and using Benzina's similarity transform.

+In the case of the validation transform, an alias to a specific similarity transform, which applies a center crop of edges scale 224 / 256, resize the cropped section to have its smaller edge matched to 224 then center a crop of 224 x 224.
+Another maybe more intuitive way to describe this transformation is to see it as a resize to have the smaller edge matched to 256 then center a crop of 224 x 224.

 .. note::
    It's useful to know that ``benzina.torch.operations.SimilarityTransform`` will automatically center the output frame on the center of the input image.
-   This means that even if there is no wish to apply a random transformation to the input image, like a scale, rotation or a translation, ``benzina.torch.operations.SimilarityTransform`` can be still used to apply a center crop.
+   This makes a vanilla ``benzina.torch.operations.SimilarityTransform`` equivalent a center crop of size of the output.

 .. code-block:: python